 Kartika Lestari

-After being a full-time lecturer and research scientist for 23 years, life journey brought Kartika to the thing she once enjoyed as a teenager, but left untouched as an adult—writing.
-She began writing more seriously in 2021 and has focused on nonfiction, some of which has appeared in online magazines.
+Kartika was a full-time lecturer and climate research scientist for 23 years until a remarkable life journey opened another door for her.
+Since 2021, she has devoted more time to her other passion, writing, and continues to improve her craft through writing courses, e.g., UCLA Extension.
+She has focused on nonfiction, some of which has appeared in online magazines.
 She also writes poems occasionally and is interested in speculative fiction, such as science fiction.
-She just finished an essay collection, “Gambaro!“, and she’s now completing her memoir.
-Since 2023, she has served as co-organizer of the annual Japan Writers Conference.
-She is also a freelance academic paper editor and a co-owner of a growing business in Japan, where she lives now.
+She just finished an essay collection, “Gambaro!” and is now completing her memoir.
+She has served as the lead organizer of the Japan Writers Conference since 2023.
+She is also a freelance editor of academic papers and runs businesses in Japan with her spouse.

-Kartika grew up in a town on a mountainside in Indonesia.
-In 2002, she moved to Japan to study at Tohoku University, where she got her PhD in Geophysics, focusing on Atmospheric Sciences.
+Kartika was born and grew up in a town on a mountainside in Indonesia.
+In 2002, she moved to Japan to study at Tohoku University, where she got her PhD in geophysics, focusing on atmospheric sciences.
 Before now, she dedicated her time to her promising academic career and worked at well-known institutions, including Bandung Institute of Technology, Nanyang Technological University, the University of Tokyo, APEC Climate Center, and Meteorological Service Singapore.

-She has dedicated this site to her current writing activities, while her past research work can be seen here.
+She created this site for her current writing activities, while her past research work is available here.

 Find out what people say about Kartika here.